proin/saturn/README.md

 ## Saturn

-Saturn is opensource, node.js workspace framework.
+Saturn is opensource, node.js workspace framework (like `Python Jupyter`)

 ### How to start